Tak (game)

 Tak is a two-player abstract strategy game that first existed fictionally within Patrick Rothfuss's fantasy trilogy, The Kingkiller Chronicle, before being brought to life by James Ernest in collaboration with Rothfuss, and published by Cheapass Games in 2016.
 In 2021, Tak was incorporated as an event in the international Mind Sports Olympiad.

 In Tak, players aim to connect two opposite edges of the board with pieces called "stones" and create a road.
 Players take turns placing their own stones and building a road while blocking and capturing their opponent's stones.
 The vertical stacking and unstacking of stones gives a three dimensional element to the game play.

 Rules

 Setup

-Tak is played on a square gameboard of various sizes.
+Tak is played on a square gameboard of various lengths.
 The board begins empty.
 The number of stones available to each player depends on the size of the board.
 The stone count for each size as set by the rules is listed below.